These are the best romantic couples staycation ideas

 - Get more ideas in my full post about how to create a resort at home.

 Try brainstorming with your spouse to come up with some activities for your staycation that you’d both enjoy.
 If you get stuck here are some great ideas for fun things to do:

 Cuddle up in front of a fire

-Is there anything more romantic that curling up on the couch and cuddling under a blanket with your boo while you watch the firelight flicker and dance?
+Is there a more romantic experience than curling up on the couch and cuddling under a blanket for some quality time with your boo while you watch the firelight flicker and dance?
 I don’t think so.

-If you’re planning your staycation for summer when you might not want to build a fire indoors) or just want a change of scenery you could do the same outdoors if you have a firepit.
+If you’re planning your staycation for summer (when you might not want to build a fire indoors) or just want a change of scenery you could do the same outdoors if you have a firepit.
 (Practice good fire safety, people!)

 Build a campfire and make s’mores